flyingmachine/brave-clojure-web/content/read-and-eval.md

 ; => 1
 ```

-In the above example, we evaluated a data structure which consisted of
+In the above example, Clojure evaluated a data structure which
-the following:
+consisted of the following:

 1. The `if` symbol
 2. The value `true`